coderkol95/MLOps_stock_prediction/README.md

 Azure ML SDK v2

 TODO:

-[X] - Code to upload/download from containers
-[X] - Create conda environment
+1. Build pipeline

+    - [ ] Pytests with code coverage
-[ ] - Create script for compute creation/shutdown/deletion
+    - [ ] github actions for CI

-[ ] - Training script
+2. Retraining pipeline

-[ ] - Execute pipeline training
+    - [ ] Data pipeline updation based on schedule
-[ ] - Expose endpoint using API
-[ ] - Web app to consume API
+    - [ ] Model re-training and comparison with previous models
+    - [ ] Model registration if it is good enough - performance, fairness, bias, equity and other responsible AI practices

+3. Release pipeline to QA/Prod

-[ ] - Automatic retraining
+    - [ ] Parallely deploy the latest model
-[ ] - Replicate for another project
+    - [ ] Monitor model and underlying infrastructure performance